Food is Medicine

 Access to a nutritious meal shouldn't be a worry for people with cancer, HIV/AIDS, kidney or heart disease, and other serious illnesses.
 But many who are ill find themselves with little to eat.
 Some are unable to cook.
 Others find they must choose between food and medicine to make ends meet.
 And going without the healthy food their bodies need can mean spending more time in the hospital, spending more money on health care, and facing worse health outcomes.

-That's why, with help from thousands of community members, Project Angel Heart prepares and delivers delicious, medically tailored meals -- free of charge -- to Coloradans living with life-threatening illnesses.
+That's why, with help from thousands of community members, Project Angel Heart prepares and delivers delicious, medically tailored meals--free of charge--to Coloradans coping with life-threatening illness.
 Our meals are designed to improve their quality of life and the effectiveness of their medical treatments.

 "I love the meals.
 I feel like I'm eating healthy.
 If I was left to my own devices, I wouldn't be eating like this.
 I had to increase my vitamin D and protein [for my treatments], so this has really helped." -Roberta, 53, living with breast cancer